circleci/circleci-docs/jekyll/_cci2/admin-faq.md

 #### Can I monitor available build containers?

 Yes, refer to the Introduction to Nomad Cluster Operation document for details.
-Refer to the [CloudWatch Monitoring]({{site.baseurl}}/enterprise/cloudwatch/) document for how to enable additional container monitoring for AWS.
+Refer to the [Administrative Variables, Monitoring, and Logging]({{site.baseurl}}/2.0/monitoring/) document for how to enable additional container monitoring for AWS.

 #### How do I provision admin users?